Upper Mustang Trek - 16 Days

 Likewise, you should also schedule plenty of rest days in your trip with buffer days for acclimatization.

-Carry only the needed hiking equipment and layers of clothing.
+Carry only needed hiking equipment and layers of clothing.
 Heavy baggage can easily make your trekking experience unhappy.
 Likewise, always stay hydrated and well-fed.

 Besides, you must process permits well beforehand.
-Overall, beginners can accomplish this amazing trek if they prepare, have a positive outlook, and are eager to embrace the experience.
+Overall, beginners can accomplish this amazing trek if they prepare, have positive outlook, and are eager to embrace the experience.

-How to prepare for Upper Mustang Trekking
+Planning for Upper Mustang Trekking!

-Physical and emotional adaptability to the trek serves as the first step in preparing for Upper Mustang.
+Physical and emotional adaptability to trek serves as the first step in preparing for Upper Mustang.
 Physical activity is required so that daily trekking for about 6 hours won't be too taxing.
 Additionally, it is important to remember that medical services are rudimentary on the hiking paths.

-A warm sleeping bag would also be comforting.
+Warm sleeping bag would comforting.
 To make the walk more pleasant, it's crucial to bring simple, lightweight items.
-Your safety and comfort on the Upper Mustang Trek will be ensured by the right supplies and gear.
+Your safety and comfort on the Upper Mustang Trek ensured by right supplies and packing list.
+If you trekking in Nepal with Ace Vision Treks!
+We provide sleeing bag(-20*C) for you, which is net and cleen.

 Is Upper Mustang Trek for You?

-Adults and senior citizens alike are being able to complete the Upper Mustang Trek in Nepal.
-Adults must be in good physical condition, have a moderate to high degree of fitness, and have previous hiking experience.
+Adults and senior citizens alike are being able to complete Upper Mustang Trek in Nepal.
+Adults must be in good physical condition, have moderate to high degree of fitness, and have previous hiking experience.

 Seniors should be in good physical shape, engaged in physical activity, and skilled in high-altitude trekking or hiking.